Your cart

 Responsiveness / bounce Quick response, modest bounce Balanced response Noticeable bounce with cushioned landing Softer bounce; slower response in top layer

-Motion isolation Good for hybrid Fair to good Good Very good for a coil design
+Motion isolation Good for a hybrid Fair to good Good Very good for a coil bed

 Edge support Decent for 10" Fair under heavy users Stronger perimeter coil feel Good but plush top compresses more